Power Posing Really Can Impact Your Confidence

-The proof is in the science: Power posing could actually boost your self-esteem.
+The proof is in the science: The way you stand could actually boost your self-esteem.

 Amy Cuddy’s infamous 2012 Ted Talk claimed that power posing was the key to confidence.
 Critics shut down her theory for years — for good reason — but the latest research indicates that there may be some truth in it after all.